lf-edge/ekuiper/docs/en_US/edgex/edgex_rule_engine_command.md

   -d '{"value":-75, "EnableRandomization_Bool": "true"}'
 ```

-Kuiper uses [Go template](https://golang.org/pkg/text/template/) to extract data from analysis result, and the `dataTemplate` should be similar as following.
+eKuiper uses [Go template](https://golang.org/pkg/text/template/) to extract data from analysis result, and the `dataTemplate` should be similar as following.

 ```
 "dataTemplate": "{\"value\": {{.int8}}, \"EnableRandomization_Bool\": \"{{.randomization}}\"}"